• Study level

 • 2 CM Introduction to tectonics.

-Synthetic description of the TD sessions and number of hours associated with each session
+Summary description of TD sessions and number of hours associated with each session

-Synthetic description of the practical sessions and number of hours associated with each session
+Synthetic description of TP sessions and number of hours associated with each session

-• 2 practical exercises on geological maps in a simple folded domain: 1 for learning the structural diagram, 1 for learning the construction of a structural section (Dieulefit map);
+• 2 practical exercises on geological maps in simple folded areas: 1 to learn how to construct a structural diagram, 1 to learn how to construct a structural section (Dieulefit map);

-• 1 TP deformed rocks in room with macroscopic description of the rocks.
+• 1 deformed rock laboratory with macroscopic description of rocks.

-Description of the themes/manipulations addressed during your field trip(s) and details of the destinations/sites.
+Description of the themes/manips covered during your field trip(s) and details of destinations/sites.

 Read more

-Know how to recognize a deformed, brittle and ductile rock, and define the state of stress at the origin of this deformation.
+Recognize deformed, brittle and ductile rock, and define the state of stress causing deformation.

 Know how to draw a sample.

-Know how to read a geological map in order to extract the regional geological history.
+Know how to read a geological map to extract the regional geological history.

 Know how to make a structural diagram and a tectonic section from a geological map (calculation of dip and thickness, geological drawings...).